active-personas/active-personas.github.io/index.md

 1. Develop an initial prototype of APs
 2. Studies in controlled settings, e.g., open-source projects
 3. Studies in ongoing projects in various types and domains
-4. Evaluate the alignment between the internal & external experimentation.
+4. Evaluate the alignment between the internal & external experimentation

+# On Going Work

+## Early Prototype and Viability of APs

+We developed an early prototype of APs and tested it with a transportation app used in Sweden.
+The results show a promising alignment between APs' generated feedback and human user feedback gathered through interviews and the app's Google Play page.
+The prototype used two user personas, one of which represents a group of users with slight vision impairment.
+Four state-of-the-art LLMs were used, including Claude Sonnet 4, Google Gemini 2.5 Pro, Meta Llama 4 (Maverick), and the recent OpenAI ChatGPT 5.

 # Reach Us!